-By and large, medical research supports ginger as a natural treatment for many gastrointestinal disorders as it effectively manages and prevents the onset of nausea and vomiting from gastrointestinal upsets (x).
-Furthermore, ginger has anti-inflammatory properties, which might help combat inflammation from diverticulitis (x).
+Originating from Asia as a traditional treatment for digestive disorders, by and large, medical research supports ginger as a natural treatment for many gastrointestinal disorders as it effectively manages and prevents the onset of nausea and vomiting from gastrointestinal upsets. (x) Furthermore, ginger has anti-inflammatory properties, which might help combat inflammation from diverticulitis. (x)

-Medical research has shown that aloe vera can treat constipation, a symptom of diverticulitis, in patients with gastrointestinal conditions such as irritable bowel syndrome (IBS) (x).
-Moreover, aloe vera has anti-inflammatory effects and acts as a protective agent against the negative effects of NSAIDs on gastrointestinal health (x).
+For thousands of years aloe vera treated many health concerns.
+Today, medical research has shown that aloe vera can treat constipation, a symptom of diverticulitis, in patients with gastrointestinal conditions such as irritable bowel syndrome (IBS). (x) Moreover, aloe vera has anti-inflammatory effects and acts as a protective agent against the adverse effects of NSAIDs on gastrointestinal health. (x)

-Slippery elm is a demulcent.
-In other words, it promotes the healing of and protects irritated tissues (x).
-It may also soothe the intestinal walls from the irritation diarrhea causes as well (x).
-Furthermore, slippery elm mucilage (a gelatinous substance some plants form with water) may have an anti-inflammatory effect along the GI tract.
+Slippery elm is a demulcent — relieves inflammation, irritation, soothing.
+In other words, it promotes the healing of and protects irritated tissues.
+The herb is popular with traditional Chinese medicine. (x) It may soothe the intestinal walls from the irritation diarrhea causes as well. (x) Furthermore, slippery elm mucilage, a gelatinous substance some plants form with water, may have an anti-inflammatory effect along the GI tract.

-Turmeric contains the molecule curcumin, which medical research has gravitated toward to investigate its widespread use as an aid to GI health.
-Clinical research of the last ten years has determined that curcumin from turmeric has potent anti-inflammatory properties that can fight the low-grade inflammation of the intestinal mucosa common in patients with irritable bowel syndrome (IBS) (x).
-Curcumin may alleviate inflammation from diverticulitis, too.
+Turmeric contains the molecule curcumin, which medical research has gravitated toward to investigate its widespread use to aid GI health.
+Clinical analysis of the last ten years has determined that curcumin from turmeric has potent anti-inflammatory properties that can fight the low-grade inflammation of the intestinal mucosa common in patients with irritable bowel syndrome (IBS). (x) Curcumin may alleviate inflammation from diverticulitis, too.
 It has even shown positive efficacy in the treatment of colorectal cancer.

 Other Remedies and Treatments

-Recent research in the U.S. has found that complications from diverticular diseases were far less prevalent in physically active men than in those who weren’t physically active (x).
-The study comprised 50,000 male test subjects between 40 and 75 years of age.
+Recent research in the U.S. has found that complications from diverticular diseases were far less prevalent in physically active individuals than those who weren’t physically active.
+Research shows exercise helps manage the health concern and prevents recurrences of the disease. (x)

-Doctors often prescribe antibiotics if bacterial infections are the cause of the diverticulitis cases they’re treating.
+Doctors often prescribe antibiotics if bacterial infections cause the diverticulitis cases they’re treating.
 Ciprofloxacin and metronidazole, for example, are two antibiotics that have shown positive efficacy in the treatment of diverticulitis.

-In some cases, health-care practitioners will need to perform percutaneous needle drainage to drain the pus of infected diverticula.
+In some cases, health-care practitioners will need to perform percutaneous needle drainage to drain the pus of the infected diverticula.
 Clinical trials of needle drainage in patients with diverticular disease presented no complications.
-Researchers also suggested that it may “reduce morbidity and hospital costs without increasing mortality” (x).
+Researchers also suggested that it may “reduce morbidity and hospital costs without increasing mortality.” (x)

 The Bottom Line

 Diverticulitis is a health condition common to the western world that inflammation or infection of the diverticula causes.
-It occurs mostly in men 40 years of age and older, and it can be mild (diverticulosis) or serious.
+It occurs mainly in men 40 years of age and older, and it can be mild (diverticulosis) or severe enough to cause surgery.

-Medical researchers suspect the main cause of diverticular diseases is poor dieting over many years.
-Obesity, low exercise, smoking, NSAIDs and even genetics may all have parts to play in the disease’s etiology.
+Medical researchers suspect the leading cause of diverticular diseases is poor dieting over many years.
+Obesity, low exercise, smoking, NSAIDs, and even genetics may all have parts to play in the disease’s etiology.

-Symptoms of diverticulitis include abdominal pain/tenderness, loss of appetite, nausea with or without vomiting, diarrhea or constipation and blood in the stool.
+Diverticulitis symptoms can include abdominal pain and tenderness, loss of appetite, nausea with or without vomiting, diarrhea or constipation and blood in the stool.
 Treatments include prescription antibiotics, percutaneous needle drainage or colonic resection surgery.